 The term “stock options” has a certain mystique.
 Stock options seem like sophisticated financial instrument for the rich and about-to-be-rich…and they kind of are.
 The problem with sophisticated financial instruments like stock options, is that they are hard to divide in an Illinois divorce.
 So, how do you divide stock options in an Illinois divorce?

 There are two classes of options that people refer to when they say “stock option”

-A stock option gives an investor the right, but not the obligation, to buy or sell a stock at an agreed upon price and date
+An option gives an investor the right, but not the obligation, to buy or sell a stock at an agreed upon price and date.

 A call is a bet that the stock will go up.
 A call might cost as little as $ 2.
 But it could give you the right to buy a share of Wal-Mart for $ 30.
 If Walmart’s stock goes up to $ 50.
 You can use your call to buy it for $ 30.
 That’s an $ 18 profit after the $ 2 call price.

 A put is a bet the stock will fail.
 So, you can bet the right to sell a stock at a price and assume the price will be less than that.
 So, if you have a General Electric put for $ 80 and General Electric is priced at $ 50.
 You can buy a share of General Electric at $ 50 and then sell it via your put at $ 80 and keep the $ 30 difference.

 These types of stock options usually only last for a short period of time.
 They never last more than 2 years.
 Because of the short time frame, these types of independently exercised stock options are never divided in a divorce because the expiration date usually passes before the divorce is finalized.

 The stock options that are usually subject to division of assets in an Illinois divorce are stock options associated with one party to the divorce’s employment.

 Typically, a company will offer employees the option of buying calls for the stock in the company after a period of time…so long as they still work there.

 This builds up a lot of loyalty in the employee as they are committed to both 1) staying at the company and 2) making sure the company is successful.